 Do you have a question or comment?
 Write us at “ask a historian” – email@example.com

-Contributors: Special thanks to Dr. Ronald Coleman, and Will Bagley for contributing to this post.
+Contributors: Special thanks to Dr. Ronald Coleman, Will Bagley and Dr. Cassandra Clark for contributing to this post.

 Ronald Coleman, “Utah African American Community and Politics, 1890-1910,” Beehive History 019, 1993, p.8-12.
 See: https://collections.lib.utah.edu/details?id=419874&q=Utah+African+American+Community+and+Politics%2C+1890-1910&facet_setname_s=dha_%2A